-But really, whether you work for a large business, are a sole trader or an individual who for some reason needs a content marketing specialist or copywriter, it doesn't make any difference.
+But really, whether you work for a large business, are a fellow sole trader or an individual who for some reason needs a content marketing specialist or copywriter, it doesn't make any difference.
 Whoever you are, we're absolutely, wholeheartedly, 100% committed to respecting your rights to privacy as an individual and keeping your data secure.

 Please note that we never sell your data.
 We never have and we never will.
 Ever.